jbiehl88/inventory-app2/README.md

 # Inventory App

 Multiverse Project - An eCommerce store where internal consumers can directly view and manage products without any intermediary service over the internet.
 The goal was to develop an easy to use web-based interface where customers can search for products, and view a complete description of the product.
-Since the store is meant for internal use, Users are allowed the add, update and delete items.
+Since the store is meant for internal use, Users are allowed to add, update and delete items.

 ## Getting Started